What Are the Causes of Incontinence?

 Another difference is more women have incontinence problems than men.
 This is especially true with women who have had a child.

-What are the Symptoms of Incontinence?
+What Are the Symptoms of Incontinence?

-Unable to control urinary and/or bowel
+Unable to control urination and/or bowel movements.

-Leaks whenever coughing, laughing or sneezing
+Leaks whenever coughing, laughing or sneezing.

-Wetting the bed
+Wetting the bed.

-Frequent trips to the bathroom
+Frequent trips to the bathroom.